phuongnt-git/ecommerce-webapp/site/admin/unit-test.md

 ```

 ## Overview
-<a href="src/test/java/com/ecommerce/site/admin">Click here</a> to view all layer
+<a href="src/test/java/com/ecommerce/site/admin">Click here</a> to view details

-For code detail of specific test classes in each layer:
+To view details of test classes in each layers:
 * <a href="src/test/java/com/ecommerce/site/admin/controller">Controller</a>
 * <a href="src/test/java/com/ecommerce/site/admin/repository">Repository</a>
 * <a href="src/test/java/com/ecommerce/site/admin/rest">Rest Controller</a>